 - References and Further Reading

-In 1938 he moved to the United States, where he became a professor at the University of California at Los Angeles; in the same year was published Experience and prediction.
+In 1938 he moved to the United States, where he became a professor at the University of California at Los Angeles; in the same year he published Experience and Prediction.
 Reichenbach’s work on quantum mechanics was published in 1944 (Philosophic foundations of quantum mechanics).
 Afterwards he wrote two popular books: Elements of symbolic logic (1947) and The rise of scientific philosophy (1951).
 In 1949 he contributed an essay on The philosophical significance of the theory of relativity to Albert Einstein: philosopher-scientist edit by Paul Arthur Schillp.
 Reichenbach died on April 9th 1953 at Los Angeles, California, while he was working on the philosophy of time.
 Two books Nomological statements and admissible operations (1954) and The direction of time (1956) were published posthumously.

 Euclidean geometry is based on the set of axioms stated by Greek mathematician Euclid who developed geometry into an axiomatic system, in which every theorem is derivable from the axioms.
 Euclid’s work revealed that the truth of geometry depends on the truth of axioms and therefore the question arose whether the axioms were true.
 Many Euclidean axioms were self-evident, but the axiom of parallels, which states that there is one and only one parallel to a given line through a given point, was considered not self-evident, and many mathematicians tried to derive it from the other axioms.
 Eventually it was proved the axiom of parallels is not a logical consequence of the remainder.
 As a result of this research non-Euclidean geometries were discovered and mathematicians became aware of the existence of a plurality of geometries, namely:

 - Euclidean geometry, in which the axiom of parallels is true;